-How do you estimate electricity used to calculate work from home (WFH) emissions?
+How do you estimate emissions from employees working from home (WFH) ?

 Trace follows a methodology aligned with guidance from organisations such as DEFRA and EcoAct, while adapting assumptions by region to reflect differences in electricity consumption patterns and climate.